jovanovskajovana/gatsby-starter-styled-components/README.md

 ### Deploy

 The deploy can be easily done on [Netlify](https://www.netlify.com/).
 In your account simply create a new site from the Git repository.
-Select the `main` branch for production and `develop` for a staging environment, and voilà! a Continuous Deployment (CD) is set.
+Select the `main` branch for production and `develop` for a staging environment.
+Netlify will recognize the `gatsby build` command and publish the `public` directory.
+Voilà! a Continuous Deployment (CD) is set.